LukePrior/Australian-Open-Banking-Data-Database/README.md

 # Australian Open Banking Data Database
 <img alt="GitHub Pull Requests" src="https://img.shields.io/github/issues-pr/Uskompuf/Australian-Open-Banking-Data-Database.svg?sanitize=true"/><img alt="GitHub Time Since Last Commit" src="https://img.shields.io/github/last-commit/Uskompuf/Australian-Open-Banking-Data-Database.svg?sanitize=true"/>

 On 26 November 2017, the Australian Government announced the introduction of a consumer data right (CDR) in Australia.
 The CDR will first apply to the banking sector with a [phased introduction](#phasing-table), currently the only publically available data is product reference data which includes credit and debit cards, deposit accounts, transaction accounts, mortgages, and personal loans.
 Consumer data is only available to [acreddited institutions](https://www.cdr.gov.au/find-a-provider?providerType=Data%2520Recipient).
-Personal access to consumer data is set to be implemented by major and non-major ADIs from 1 November 2021
+Personal access to consumer data is set to be implemented by major and non-major ADIs post 1 November 2021

 This repositry is an ongoing collection of Open Banking Data API endpoint URLs for Australian deposit taking institutions.
 The API specifications for these endpoints can be found [here](https://consumerdatastandardsaustralia.github.io/standards/#future-dated-obligations).